michael105/slterm/src/slterm.1.rst

 -x
-   enable reading of the XResources database for the configuration slterm must have been compiled with the XRESOURCES flag in config.h.in set to 1
+   enable reading of the XResources database for the configuration slterm must had been compiled with the XRESOURCES flag in config.make set to 1

 -X
    lock all memory pages into memory, prevent swapping.